South Ferry/Whitehall Street station: Artwork

 A portion of the wall excavated during the station's construction was embedded permanently into the wall of the station's entrance.
-"This wall most likely is a portion of the gun batteries that once protected the city in the late 17th and 18th centuries and gave rise to the modern park name," said Robert Tierney, chairman of the New York City Landmarks Preservation Commission.
+According to Robert Tierney, chairman of the New York City Landmarks Preservation Commission, the wall may be a remnant of the gun batteries that occupied Battery Park during the late 17th and early 18th centuries.
 The city and the New York City Transit Authority worked together to preserve the remains, which were described as "an important remnant of the history of New York City."

 The station's mezzanine and escalator shafts feature an artwork titled See it split, see it change, which consists of fused glass wall, stone mosaic, and a stainless steel fence.
-The artwork, by Doug and Mike Starn, depicts Manhattan topography and was installed in the mezzanine over a period of three years.
+The artwork, by Doug and Mike Starn, depicts Manhattan topography and was installed in the mezzanine over three years.
 Costing $1 million, it was the most expensive MTA Arts for Transit work ever installed at the time.